MolSSI-Education/python-package-best-practices/_episodes/04-package-structure.md

 ```
 {: .language-python}

-If we wanted to mimic the same functionality as the other functions outside the `io` folder we would need to have an additional line in the main init.
+Although this is easier, it is still different from how we call all the other functions in our code.
+If we wanted the io functions to mimic the imports from the rest of the modules, we would need to modify the init from the main folder as well

 ~~~
-"""
-# Add imports here
 from .functions import *
 from .measure import calculate_distance, calculate_angle
 from .molecule import build_bond_list